DmitriBogdanov/MPI-N-body-problem/README.md

 The differential system is integrated numerically, which can be done in a highly parallel fashion, synchronization points depend on the method, here 2nd order Runge-Kutta is used.

+> [!Note]
+> Present implementation serves mainly as an **academic reference** for implementing efficient MPI parallelism using N-body problem as an example.

 ## Compilation

 * Requires C++17 support